swiss-territorial-data-lab/proj-sda/README.md

 - images: [_SWISSIMAGE Journey_](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.swissimage-product@year=2024;ch.swisstopo.swissimage-product.metadata@year=2024) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://api3.geo.admin.ch/services/sdiservices.html#xyz) connector.
 - area of interest (AoI):
-    - swissimage footprints: image acquisition footprints by year (swissimage_footprint_*.shp) can be [consulted online](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021) and downloaded from the [relevant geocat page](https://www.geocat.ch/geonetwork/srv/fre/catalog.search#/metadata/1fc43fd9-f43f-4779-aa59-51e8f4833372).
-The files are to be placed in the folder `data/AoI/swissimage_footprint`.
+    - swissimage footprints: image acquisition footprints by year can be [consulted online](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.zeitreihen@year=1864,f;ch.bfs.gebaeude_wohnungs_register,f;ch.bav.haltestellen-oev,f;ch.swisstopo.swisstlm3d-wanderwege,f;ch.astra.wanderland-sperrungen_umleitungen,f;ch.swisstopo.swissimage-product@year=2021;ch.swisstopo.swissimage-product.metadata@year=2021&timeSlider=2021) and downloaded from the [relevant geocat page](https://www.geocat.ch/geonetwork/srv/fre/catalog.search#/metadata/1fc43fd9-f43f-4779-aa59-51e8f4833372).
+The files are to be placed in the folder `data/AoI/swissimage_footprints`.
 A bash file is available to download and unzip the data: `scripts/get_swissimage_footprint.sh`.
 - ground truth: labels vectorised by the domain experts. <br>
 **Disclaimer:** the ground truth dataset is unofficial and has been produced specifically for the purposes of this project.
 - water layer: water bodies over which no tiles should be produced.
 They are available in the folder `data/layers/<canton>/`.